bio-xyz/CoreAgent/README.md

-# AI News Aggregator
+# CoreAgent

-A modular TypeScript-based news aggregator that collects, enriches, and analyzes AI-related content from multiple sources using OpenAI's GPT models.
+Deployed for each BioDAO, CoreAgent is an Eliza-based news aggregator that collects, enriches, and analyzes AI-related content from multiple sources using OpenAI's GPT models.

 ## Features